weigert/c-embed/README.md

 It would be interesting to consider if the file system could be made (temporarily) writeable in RAM.
 But this is beyond the purpose of this library.

 Other necessary improvements include:
-- active hash collision detection during embedding!
+- active hash collision detection during embedding
 - somehow make it possible to link multiple file systems simultaneously
+- add an embed file inspection tool (this requires including metadata in the future)

 ## License